K-Lab-Code/My-Weather-App/README.md

 ## Usage

-- After installing the project run in the terminal for project: "npm start" (don't include the quotation marks).
+- After installing the project run in the terminal for project: "npm run start:dev" (don't include the quotation marks).
 This will compile the type script files and start the project.
-- Your console will then ask you to create a new vehicle or select an existing one.
-- When you do select to create a new one it will ask you to answer several questions to create the vehicle
-- Once the vehicle is created it will automatically give you a list of actions to chose from to preform with the current vehicle.
-- Selecting an existing vehicle instead will give you a list of vehicles to chose from.
-Once you scroll down to the one you want hit enter.
-- After picking a vehicle you will also be taken to a list of actions to preform with the selected vehicle.
-- In actions list there's also option to select or create another vehicle which will take you back to the beginning of the program again.
-- Finally when your done running the project just use the exit action in the action list to stop the program.
+- The program some times will auto open the website in your browser but if not just put the following url in your browser: [http://localhost:3000/](http://localhost:3000/)
+- Input names of cities into the apps search bar.
+- If the city is real one the app will pull the data and show the user today's current weather as well as weather for the next five days.
+- The app also shows you your previous cities you've searched for.
+- If you click on these previous searches the app will show you there current weather data as well.
+- Finally you can hit the delete button next to the previous searched cities to remove them from your history.
-- For a walkthrough of how to use the application [Click Here](https://drive.google.com/file/d/1n_fFAij4iwHXJKqrKKYaUtog7YK5fz25/view).
+- For a walkthrough of how to use the application [Click Here](https://drive.google.com/file/d/1ZHoSkD0CW5YdDofwclK1MyJvoU3Pe7Bc/view).

 ## Credits